Cooks standing around a counter for a pre-shift meeting

 • Why Your Restaurant Needs Pre-Shift Meetings

-• How to Run a Successful Pre-Shift Meeting
+• Top Tips for a Successful Pre-Shift Meeting

 • Final Thoughts & Considerations